 Splitting of the illuminating light between the reference mirror and the sample limits the light available for imaging.
 When the illuminating light is split into separate optical paths, a relative motion is created between the reference mirror and the sample even by low levels of vibration.
 This, in turn, lowers vertical measurement resolution significantly.
-In addition, the vertical resolution of interferometers is further reduced due to narrowing of interference fringes caused by sample tilt.
+In addition, the vertical resolution of interferometers is further reduced due to the narrowing of interference fringes caused by sample tilt.

 These limitations are overcome by Zeta-20 Optical Profiler featuring ZDot™ technology with its unique design.
-In Zeta-20 Optical Profilers, a common optical path are used for both focusing and imaging, as shown in Figure 2.
+In Zeta-20 Optical Profilers, a common optical path is used for both focusing and imaging, as shown in Figure 2.
 ZDot™ generates contrast irrespective of the sample using a confocal grid structured array illumination (CGSI).
 This, in turn, allows Zeta-20 Optical Profiler to perform z-height measurements on virtually all surfaces.
 With its unique optical design, Zeta-20 Optical Profilers become inherently immune to vibration and sample tilt.